Full House star Bob Saget, 65, found dead in Orlando hotel room - NZ Herald

 Saget, who played Danny Tanner in the ABC show, was found unresponsive at the Ritz-Carlton in Orlando on Sunday, local time.

-The Orange County Sherriff's Office confirmed the news on Twitter, revealing he was pronounced dead at the scene and there were no signs of foul play.
+The Orange County Sheriff's Office confirmed the news on Twitter, revealing he was pronounced dead at the scene and there were no signs of foul play.

 "Earlier today, deputies were called to the Ritz-Carlton Orlando, Grande Lakes for a call about an unresponsive man in a hotel room.
 The man was identified as Robert Saget & pronounced deceased on scene.
 Detectives found no signs of foul play or drug use in this case," the tweet read,